-The Course Design Institute was developed as a partnership between Global Campus, the Teaching and Learning Center, and the Polytechnic Campus as well as other campus leaders.
+The Online Course Design Institute (OCDI) was developed as a partnership between Global Campus, the Teaching and Learning Center, and K-State Salina as well as other campus leaders.

-In Summer 2021, the Course Design Institute will be offered fully online from June 1 through July 2, 2021.
-This five-week experience is for K-State faculty members who are currently teaching or plan to develop an online or blended course in the next year.
+This five-week experience is for K-State instructors who are currently teaching or plan to develop an online course in the next year.
 Synchronous sessions will be offered through Zoom and other course components will be provided asynchronously.

 This program is based on a Backward Design course building model that walks participants through drafting course goals and objectives, course mapping, and assignment and assessment design.
 You will be engaging in five modules.